unmeshjoshi/tickloomexamples/README.md

 ## TickLoom Examples (Java/Gradle)

 ### Overview
-This project demonstrates building small distributed examples on top of TickLoom:
+This project demonstrates building small distributed examples using the tickloom framework:
 - Using the SimulatedNetwork and Cluster testkit
-- Modeling a two-phase (accept → execute) flow
+- Modeling a request flow which involves multiple-phases.
-- Injecting network faults by message type for scenario tests
+- Injecting network faults by message type for scenario tests.

-Artifacts used
+Artifacts used:
 - Library: `io.github.unmeshjoshi:tickloom:0.1.0-alpha.4`
 - Testkit: `io.github.unmeshjoshi:tickloom-testkit:0.1.0-alpha.4`